mkondratek/git-machete-blog-post/blog.md

 ![Machete file](machete-file_dark.png "Machete file")

-The branches presented within the graph are defined in a very simple configuration file (`.git/machete`), which can be easily opened from the plugin's toolbar.
+The branches presented within the graph are defined in a simple configuration file (`.git/machete`), which can be easily opened from the plugin's toolbar.
 It supports both syntax highlighting and completion of local branch names.
 The graph is automatically refreshed when `.git/machete` is modified.